Hiram Walker: Early life

 Hiram Walker was born on July 4, 1816, on a family farm in Douglas, Massachusetts.
 He was the sixth generation of English immigrants; his father was a reputable schoolmaster.
 His ancestors can be traced back to Thomas Walker of Boston, who emigrated to America from England.
 His father died when he was aged 9.
 Douglas, Massachusetts was a small town, with a population of 1,800, and very few businesses, which include a planing mill, a machine shop, cotton factory and forge.
 He received a "common" school education in Boston, and began working as a dry goods clerk.
 He left for Detroit, Michigan, in 1838, at the age of 22 years.
 Detroit was a vast change from Boston at the time, as Detroit had a smaller population, where Walker was able to find employment.
 His first employment in Detroit was as a grocery clerk at a store owned by Augustus Gardner, east of Woodward Avenue.
 His general tasks were to order, receive, check and price out all the goods in which the company dealt.
 Through this, he gained knowledge and experience of the business world.
 At this time, Boston was the major metropolis of New England.
-Walker, as well as many other youthful New Englanders, were drawn to the opportunity of the Mid-West and beyond, largely due to the expansion and development of the railway.
+Walker, as well as many other youthful New Englanders, were drawn to the opportunity of the midwest and beyond, largely due to the expansion and development of the railway.

 Marriage and family

 On October 5, 1846, at age thirty, Walker married Mary Abigail Williams.
-Mary Williams and Hiram Walker had 7 children, 5 boys and 2 girls, but one of the girls died at age 13.
+Mary Williams and Hiram Walker had seven children, five boys and two girls, but one of the girls died at age 13.

 His wife was the daughter of Ephraim Smith Williams and Hannah Melissa Gotee of Silver Lake, Michigan.
 Mary Abigail, like Walker, was the descendant of new England pioneers, whose familial roots traced back to Massachusetts in 1638.
 On her mother's side, Mary Abigail was the descendant of French merchants.

 He had two daughters, Julia Elizabeth and Jennie Melissa, and five sons, Willis Ephraim, Edward Chandler, Franklin Hiram, Alfred (infant), and James Harrington.
 Edward Chandler, his second son, commissioned the development of Willistead Manor.